-You may think you don’t need a marketing strategy.
+You may think you don’t need a digital marketing strategy.
 You might be relying on intuition or some other gut force rather than an actual, detailed plan of attack.

 This is mistake number one.
 Even if you have a plan, you can’t implement it without a good strategy.
 A plan is what you’ll do – a strategy is how you’ll do it.

 You may be wondering how to create a successful strategy, one that takes you places.
 To start, make sure you’re asking yourself some vital questions in order to do strategy development right.

 What’s Your Marketing Plan of Attack?
 Ask Yourself These Questions to Find Out